 The houseboats or Kettuvalloms are a fantastic example of Kerala’s traditional craft.
-These giant structures, on an average, measure about 80 feet in length.
+These giant structures, on average, measure about 80 feet in length.
 What is most fascinating about the structure is the fact that it is amazingly devoid of nails.
 Yes, you will not find a single nail.
 The boats are shaped by tying wood planks with special coir ropes.
 No wonder, the boats are luxuriously made catering to the needs of the visitors.
-There are at least two-bedrooms with an attached bath, an open lounge, and a deck.
+There are at least two bedrooms with an attached bath, an open lounge, and a deck.
 The rooms are comfortable and hygienic.
-You will find a cook, an oarsman and a guide on board.
-There is also an opportunity of linking two or more houseboats, as per your needs, giving rise to a boat-train.
-Last but not least there awaits a cuisine which is so traditional and so very delicious.
+You will find a cook, an oarsman, and a guide on board.
+There is also an opportunity of linking two or more houseboats, as per your needs, giving rise to a boat train.
+Last but not least there awaits a cuisine that is so traditional and so very delicious.
 The meals are supplemented with freshly caught fish.

 Alappuzha, popular as the Venice of the East, is a district of immense beauty.
 The district has the Arabian Sea on its west and is home to a fair number of lakes, lagoons, and freshwater rivers.
 The snake-boat races, the houseboat holidays, the beaches and the coir industry of the place attracts a huge number of vacationers and tourists from all around.

 Kuttanad is known as the “Rice Bowl of Kerala”.
 The unique landscape and the scenic beauty of the place make it known all over.
 What is most interesting about the place is that farming is done here below sea level.
 The rivers Pampa, Manimala, and Achankovil beautifully meander down the length and breadth of the place.